 As a change from GMOs and mathematical methods, today’s patent is about a toilet paper dispenser.
 Rest assured that I heroically resisted the urge to come up with an introductory pun closely related to the invention at stake – lest this blog be rated by readers as not classy enough.

 That said, a relatively simple technical field does not necessarily entail a straightforward ruling.
 In fact, today’s decision addresses the complex issue of contributory infringement heads on.

-SCA Tissue France is a subsidiary of the US group Georgia Pacific, a world leader in cellulose-based products.
+SCA Tissue France was originally a subsidiary of the US group Georgia Pacific, a world leader in cellulose-based products.
 Think Lotus toilet paper.
+This business has now been acquired by the Swedish group SCA.
 Tissue France owns European patent No. EP 1799083, on a toilet paper dispenser, and markets the so-called SmartOne dispenser, together with matching toilet paper.